kytrinyx/talkode/README.md

 ## Pygments

+I installed pygments like this:

+    sudo easy_install Pygments

+There are other ways of doing so, see [Jekyll's Wiki](https://github.com/mojombo/jekyll/wiki/Install) (just scroll down to the part about python and pygments).

 I've included a pygments style file that I'm calling 'presentation'.
 It's based off the syntax highlighting scheme on github.